 M.A. and Ph.D.
 The University of Hong Kong

-Syaru Shirley Lin is currently a Compton Visiting Professor of World Politics at Miller Center of Public Affairs
+Syaru Shirley Lin is Compton Visiting Professor in World Politics, Miller Center of Public Affairs